AnthonyAtZinid/metalsmith-register-partials/README.md

 This will register all files with the suffix `.html` in the directory `partials` (relative to your source) and use the path after `partials` and entire filename minus `.html` as the partial name.

+Works for files in subfolders

+Works in a metalsmith pipeline

 ## License

 MIT, see [LICENSE.md](http://github.com/linclark/metalsmith-register-partials/blob/master/LICENSE.md) for details.